snolte26/tweetBook/README.md

 ````````````````````````````
 ````````````````````````````
 Update 06/3/2021:
-Added color, certification
+Added color, certification, site for discord bot

 Added some more color to the command line, making the ascii art blue instead of white on black background. added certification to "cluster = MongoClient()".
-After some failures to connect to a mongoDB database, extra certification was added to ensure connectivity
+After some failures to connect to a mongoDB database, extra certification was added to ensure connectivity.
+Also added information site for the tweetBook discord companion bot.
 ````````````````````````````